nilskch/jj-lsp/README.md

 ### Zed Extension

-You can install the `jj-lsp` via a Zed extension called [JJ Conflict Resolver](https://github.com/nilskch/zed-jj-lsp)
+You can install the `jj-lsp` via a Zed extension called [JJ Conflict Resolver](https://github.com/nilskch/zed-jj-lsp).
+There is no further configuration needed :)

 ### Cargo